CartoDB/documentation/app/content/deck-gl/using-the-cartolayer.md

 TODO: create a gif creating a bq connection with the name bqconn

-2. Create a public token
+2. Create a token using our token API (TODO: link to tokens api doc).

 TODO: CURL Request to get a token for project.mydataset.mytable